| a form of government. A solemn ceremony

 with the natives since, much to his consternation, throughout the

+ceremony they all refused to take of their hats.
 Contrary to what could be expected, Antoine´s fellow countrymen

 living in Chile took all this very seriously and began to support